-For many SAS and JMP users, the importance of conducting successful searches is not only important, it may be an essential activity in conducting effective research required by your job.
-Because the Google search engine adheres to rules and processes the built-in algorithms in an attempt to interpret your search requests while delivering the "best" results possible; in the end, the derived results are only as good as the search terms provided.
-In an attempt to alleviate the many challenges of finding the right combination of keywords or phrases along with the frustration associated with unsuccessful searches and massive listings, the following tips and techniques are meant to help you achieve better searches and better results.
-After all, becoming a savvy Google search user begins with learning and applying effective tips and techniques.
+Are you a savvy Google search user?
+Do you know search tips and techniques to effectively find the content you're looking for on the Internet?
+For many, the importance of knowing how to conduct successful searches is not only important, it may be an essential activity required by their job.
+Because the Google search engine adheres to rules and processes the built-in algorithms make every attempt to interpret search requests while delivering the "best" results possible; in the end, the derived results are only as good as the search terms that are provided.
+To alleviate the many challenges of finding the right combination of keywords or phrases along with the frustration associated with unsuccessful searches and massive listings, the following tips and techniques are designed to achieve better searches and better results.